plastboks/Mousing/readme.md

 Mousing
 =======
-Mousing is a microscopic Linux program for tracking mousemovement (scrolling included), and output to terminal.
+Mousing is a microscopic Linux program for tracking mouse movement (scrolling included?), and output to terminal and log to database.

 About
 =====